Frequently Asked Questions

 This is a common request from Estate Agents in my opinion and I’d suggest not.
 Why not, well why do they want it?
 Remember the agent for the seller is exactly that, acting for the seller.
 The more information you provide them with the more likely they are to use it against you in negotiations.

 Okay you say, but if I don’t give them a copy then how can I prove that the Surveyor found defects?
 Simply give them snippets of the document (as long as your Surveyor is happy for you to do so, remember he/she likely still holds the copyright on the document).

 Progressing this way allows you to retain control of the flow of YOUR information.
 You merely give them the information they need, that way they won’t pass on the full survey report to the Vendor and as such won’t be able to pick out any good points the Surveyor has mentioned.
 Remember YOU HAVE PAID for the survey, not them.
-Remember all Castle Surveyors Limited reports are copyright to us, as such sharing without our express written permission with anyone other than your professional advisers assisting with the purchase, is not authorized.
+Remember all Castle Surveyors Limited reports are copyright to us, as such sharing without our express written permission with anyone other than your professional advisers assisting with the purchase, is not authorised.

 I’m in the process of buying a new house and wondered when I should instruct my surveyor to undertake the inspection of the property we’re buying?
 Our buyer hasn’t, as yet, had their survey done and I didn’t want to spend my money unless/until I know the sale will proceed, what should I do?

 This is always a tricky one, like what comes first the chicken or the egg?

 In a nutshell there are various factors to consider, including what is happening in the property market, i.e. do you need to move quickly as prices are rising or wait as they are falling (can impact you both ways, i.e. the sale price of your home reduces as well).